sofia-creates/sofia-creates/README.md

 I am a frontend developer recently graduated from Nackademin (Stockholm), with a background in marketing and design.
 Curious and passionate about learning, design and accessible coding.

-🌱 Just started learning Angular.
+🌱 Just started learning Angular!

 ---